 Sponsor Your Favorite BCHR Rescue

 Do you have a favorite horse at the rescue that you would like to support?
-Each month this summer we’ll feature several horses available for sponsorship.
+Each month we’ll feature a horse available for sponsorship.
 Your $100 donation will provide hay, grain and shoes for the designated horse for the month

 You may certainly continue sponsorship of your horse beyond the designated month.